PelionIoT/mcr20a-rf-driver/README.md

 Support for:
  * MCR20A

-This driver is used with 6LoWPAN stack.
+This driver is used with Nanostack.